briansimiyuj/doctor-appointment-app/README.md

       1. Create a Reschedule Modal component and mount it on the Tab Action Button component if showRescheduleModal state is true
       2. Create a Modal Body component and mount it on the Reschedule Modal component.
 Wrap the Modal Body component with a Modal Provider

+      #### Date Picker Component

+      Date Picker component will be used to select the new date of the appointment, it will have a date picker

+        1. Create a Date Picker component and mount it on the Modal Body component

 ### Settings Context

 Settings context will be used to store the user's settings and provide it to the Settings page